Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-03-20-stoned-and-paranoid-police-officers-are-just-what-you-need.md

 ---
 layout: post
-title: 'Stoned And Paranoid Police Officers Are Just What You Need'
+title: "Stoned And Paranoid Police Officers Are Just What You Need"
 date: 20-Mar-2014
 categories: tbd
 ---